-Software: Tips for choosing the right software
+Software: Tips for choosing the right one

 There is a wide range of software to choose from.
 Companies should choose the software that best meets their requirements.
 It is better to opt for software for businesses.